mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 1. On the top bar, select **Menu >** **{admin}** **Admin**.
 ```

-This is the rendered output:
+This text renders this output:

 1. On the top bar, select **Menu >** **{admin}** **Admin**.